 CONS:

-• The bottles are made of plastic, but if this concerns you, storing your water in a ceramic water filter base will mean you’re easily able to avoid that problem long term.
+- The bottles are made from BPA Free plastic.
+If this concerns you, storing your water in a ceramic water filter base or purchasing large glass bottles will help you avoid this issue.

 COST: